Can Insurance Companies Spy on You?

 - Avoid activities your doctor advises against

-- Seek legal advice from a compensation lawyer or insurance claim specialist before further surveillance occurs.
+- Seek legal advice from a compensation lawyer before further surveillance occurs.

 If you are making a personal injury or other insurance claim, expect insurance surveillance as part of the claim process.
 Long-term Queensland WorkCover claims are particularly subject to investigation.

-If you are concerned about the viability of your claim, ask a Queensland personal injury lawyer for advice.
+If you are concerned about the viability of your claim, a Queensland personal injury lawyer can provide advice on your rights.

 • Set your social media accounts to private